Wizards vs. Cavaliers Player Props Betting Odds

 |3PM

-- The 15.5-point over/under set for Max Strus on Wednesday is 1.7 higher than his season scoring average.
+- Friday's over/under for Jarrett Allen is 18.5.
+That is 4.1 more than his season average.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.